Frances Bondad

-Frances Bondad (born 21 January 1988) is a retired Australian professional golfer who played on the Ladies European Tour from 2008 to 2012.
+Frances Bondad (born 21 January 1988) is an Australian retired professional golfer from Greystanes, Sydney.
+Frances played on the Ladies European Tour from 2008 to 2012.
 She won the 2011 Sanya Ladies Open in China.

 Amateur career

 Bondad was born in Los Angeles, California, and started playing golf at age 10 inspired by her father.
 Although she represents Australia, she is proud of her Filipina heritage.
 She won the 2004 Philippine Ladies Amateur and the 2005 Hong Kong Ladies Amateur, and was number one ranked amateur in Australia 2006–2007 after winning the 2007 Australian Women's Amateur Stroke Play Championship.

 She represented Australia at the 2006 Espirito Santo Trophy together with Emma Bennett and Kate Combes.

 Professional career

 Bondad won the third card at the 2007 LET Qualifying School and was a rookie on the 2008 Ladies European Tour, where her best results were T16 at the Open de España Femenino and T17 at the Göteborg Masters.
 She was also runner-up at the Thailand Ladies Open on the Ladies Asian Golf Tour, two strokes behind home player Pornanong Phatlum.
 In 2009 she recorded four top-10 finishes, including T10 at the AIB Ladies Irish Open and T5 at the Suzhou Taihu Ladies Open in China.
 She earned her first major start at the 2010 Women's British Open at Royal Birkdale.